The Food Safety Modernization Act (FSMA)

 The first six modules listed above align with sections outlined in the FSMA Produce Safety Rule.
 The seventh module is focused on helping growers develop a written farm food safety plan.
 Although the farm food safety plan is not required by the FSMA Produce Safety Rule, it is included in the curriculum, because growers expressed a need for a plan.

 Produce Safety Alliance Train-the-Trainer courses are also available, although they are not conducted through the Purdue Extension of Safe Produce Indiana.
 These courses are designed for fruit and vegetable growers who are interested in becoming PSA Trainers or PSA Lead Trainers.
 Those who become a PSA Trainer or PSA Lead Trainer are able to offer the PSA standardized curriculum to train fresh produce growers to meet the regulatory requirements in the FSMA Produce Safety Rule.

 It is policy of the Purdue University Cooperative Extension services that all persons have equal opportunity and access to its educational programs, services, activities, and facilities, without regard to race, color, sex, age, national origin or ancestry, marital status, parental status, sexual orientation, disability or status a veteran.
 Purdue University is an Affirmative Action institution.
 This material may be available in alternative formats.
-Funding for this publication was made possible, in part, by the Food and Drug Administration through PAR-16-137.
-The views expressed in written materials or publication and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services nor does any mention of the trade names, commercial practices, or organization imply endorsement by the Unites States Government.
+The Safe Produce Indiana website is supported by the Food and Drug Administration (FDA) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award [FAIN] totaling $5000 with 25% funded by FDA/HHS.
+The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by FDA/HHS, or the U.S. Government.